promptfoo/demo-app/README.md

-# Demo App - Express ChatGPT Chat API
+# Demo App - ChatGPT Wrapper Chat API

-A basic Express application with a `/chat` endpoint that forwards messages to ChatGPT's API.
+This is a basic Express application with a `/chat` endpoint that forwards messages to ChatGPT's API.
+The purpose is to demonstrate Promptfoo's capabilities including identifying and remediating vulnerabilities.
+The system prompt is intentionally weak.
+This is not intended for production use in any way.

 ## Setup